 It’s important to purchase insurance as early as possible before health problems develop.
 Not every preexisting condition disqualifies the pet from coverage.
 If he’s fully recovered from being hit by a car or shock from chewing up the electrical cord, for example, that wouldn’t preclude coverage.

 The first year we had Magical-Dawg, he had several minor injuries.
 He ripped open his paw once, tore a claw twice, and had a couple of allergic reactions to some sort of bee sting.
-We had several years of no injuries or health problems until late in life he developed a “sterile abscess” caused by nothing the veterinarian could find–other than perhaps a bruise.
+We had several years of no injuries or health problems.
+But late in life he developed a “sterile abscess” caused by nothing the veterinarian could find–other than perhaps a bruise.
 His last year with us we made several visits to the vet to help with his arthritis but, alas, nothing could be done for his ultimate diagnosis of degenerative myelopathy.

 We all hope our puppies and kittens will live long, healthy lives and “old age” problems may cost more to treat.
 So plan ahead for your pet’s golden years.
 Policies not designed specifically for senior pets often still cover “old pet” illnesses such as cancer and renal disease.

 It scared me when 17-year-old Seren had another schnorkle flare up and stopped taking her Lysine treats that help ward off the upper respiratory issues.
 She choked so much that I rushed her to the veterinarian and (thank the cat gods!) was NOT in respiratory failure.
-The antihistamine that we’d used before made her foam and become ill, so a new gel-type of L-Lysine HCI offered a better option.
+The antihistamine that we’d used before made her foam and become ill.
+She received a new gel-type of L-Lysine HCI offered a better option.
 She soon began eating her “kidney” diet once she could again breathe and sniff more effectively.
 Seren-Kitty eventually recovered from the schnorkles and lived another several years until we let her go just shy of her 22nd birthday.

 Some pets become uninsurable as they get older and may not be covered if they’ve already had cancer.
 If your pet has had a condition that is potentially life-threatening and a recurring problem, then it would become uninsurable.
 Different companies may define what is an old dog or an old cat in different ways.
 Some companies offer special coverage for catastrophic illness at a very low rate, if you purchase it when the pup or kitten is young and still healthy.